 The ideal red wine storage temperature depends on the type of red wine you’re drinking.
-Lighter red wines like a Schiava or Pinot Noir should have a cooler storage temperature between 60-65 degrees Fahrenheit.
-Heavier varieties such as Malbec or Syrah can be stored at a warmer range, 63-68 degrees Fahrenheit.
+Lighter red wines like a Schiava or Pinot Noir should have a cooler storage temperature between 60 and 65 degrees Fahrenheit.
+Heavier varieties such as Malbec or Syrah can be stored at a warmer range, 63 and 68 degrees Fahrenheit.

 White wine storage temperatures are cooler than reds, but they also vary depending on their particular variety.
-Bright or tart white wines like Sauvingnon Blanc or Gewürztraminer should be stored at a cool 48-52 degrees Fahrenheit.
-If you have a richer, more mature white like an aged Chardonnay, store it between 58-62 degrees Fahrenheit.
+Bright or tart white wines like Sauvignon Blanc or Gewürztraminer should be stored at a cool 48 and 52 degrees Fahrenheit.
+If you have a richer, more mature white like an aged Chardonnay, store it between 58 and 62 degrees Fahrenheit.

 Like white wine, rose wines should be served at a relatively low temperature.
 As such, aim to keep these wines at around 50 degrees Fahrenheit to preserve their color and flavor.

-Sparkling wines should be stored within a specific temperature range whether they’re red or white – 40-50 degrees Fahrenheit.
+Sparkling wines should be stored within a specific temperature range whether they’re red or white – between 40 and 50 degrees Fahrenheit.